alex000kim/nsfw_data_scraper/README.md

 ## Description

-This is a set of scripts that allow for an automatic collection of _10s of thousands_ of images for the following (loosely defined) categories to be later used for training an image classifier:
+This is a set of scripts that allows for an automatic collection of _10s of thousands_ of images for the following (loosely defined) categories to be later used for training an image classifier:
 - `porn` - pornography images
 - `hentai` - hentai images, but also includes pornographic drawings
 - `sexy` - sexually explicit images, but not pornography.
 Think nude photos, playboy, bikini, beach volleyball, etc.